By: Chermaine Yap

 A few primary factors determine the impact of each greenhouse gas on climate change:

 The increasing levels of greenhouse gases, mainly due to human activities, are significantly driving up global temperatures.
 This escalation intensifies the impacts of climate change on ecosystems, weather patterns, and communities worldwide.
-Rising GHG emissions heighten climate risks, leading to rising sea levels, more frequent heatwaves, increased occurrences of floods and droughts, disruptions to ecosystems, loss of biodiversity, and a surge in severe weather events like hurricanes and wildfires.
+Rising GHG emissions heighten climate risks, which in a nutshell, would mean rising sea levels, more frequent heatwaves, increased occurrences of floods and droughts, disruptions to ecosystems, loss of biodiversity, and a surge in severe weather events like hurricanes and wildfires.

 Climate Change Risks on Agriculture Sector